Once the failure is located, there are several solutions we can use to completethe repair.

 Cement type of liner

-- This is a repair for manholes or structures with high Hydrogen sulfide damage it is a structural repair
+- This is a repair for manholes or structures with high hydrogen sulfide damage it is a structural repair